buenosdiazz/CIM640/final/readme.md

 Idea 1

 Stranger things wall.
-Help will send a message to Joyce Byers.
+Help Will send a message to Joyce Byers from the upside-down.
+The user would type his/her own message and see it appear in the flashing lights.

 ![alt text](http://cdn6.bigcommerce.com/s-74z8fwc/product_images/uploaded_images/stranger-things-netflix-winona-wall.jpg?t=1476858673)

 Idea 2